Approximate reading time: 12min

 (Out of class…..mmm….but that’s a topic for another day!)

 In class, however, I felt our mutual love for the children strongly connected us, even if we had completely different ways of expressing it!
-I have no doubt that she was frustrated at times that I was bringing this ‘Laissaz-faire’ approach of discipline into her class….but if she was, she never said anything.
+I have no doubt that she was frustrated at times that I was bringing this ‘laissez-faire’ approach of discipline into her class….but if she was, she never said anything.

 That being said, what I struggled immensely with were the times she would get frustrated or angry with the kids.